 - Marinate the tofu: Once the tofu has drained discard your kitchen paper or tea towel and slice the tofu into 1 cm cubes.
 Dip each cube into the peanut sauce and leave on a plate to marinade for 10 minutes (or more if you have the time).

 - Prepare your quick pickled cabbage: Place the sliced cabbage into a bowl with the vinegar, sugar and salt.
-Use your hands to scrunch everything together – the salt and sugar along with the scrunching helps break down the cabbage a little bit and it begins to release some juice.
+Use your hands to scrunch everything together – the salt and sugar along with the scrunching help break down the cabbage a little bit and it begins to release some juice.
 Do this for 1-2 minutes then set aside until you are ready to serve.

 - Cook the tofu: Heat a frying pan on a medium heat with a tablespoon of oil.
 Add the tofu to the pan and cook for 30 seconds to one minute on each side until it is golden brown on the outside.
 You may want to cook the tofu in batches depending on the size of your pan.

 - Cook your noodles and veggies: Bring a large saucepan of water to boil.
 Add your noodles and cook as per packet instructions.
-In the last minute of cooking add the bok choi and beansprouts and cook for one minute until the veggies are tender.
+In the last minute of cooking add the bok choi and bean sprouts and cook for one minute until the veggies are tender.
 Drain the noodles, bok choi and beansprout.

 - To serve: Add the noodles to bowls with the bok choi, bean sprouts, red pepper, tofu and red cabbage.
 Top with a drizzle of the peanut sauce and any other toppings you fancy.
 Enjoy!